-The best way to build transparency and awareness of work through Range is to share information where people are already working—Slack and email.
-Once you subscribe a shared team channel in Slack to Range, your team will see Check-Ins, objective updates, and meeting notes directly in Slack.
+The best way to build transparency and awareness of work through Range is to share information where people are already working—including Slack.
+Once you subscribe a shared team channel in Slack to Range, your team will see Check-Ins, goal updates, and meeting notes directly in Slack.

-To get started, make sure you’ve got Slack connected to Range.
+To get started, make sure you’ve connected Slack and Range.

 From there, you’ll navigate to the team channel in Slack that you’d like to subscribe to Range.
 You can subscribe a channel to receive updates related to an individual, a team, or a whole company.

-Once you've successfully subscribed a channel to Range, you'll start to see several types of updates:
+Once you've successfully subscribed a channel to a team in Range, you'll start to see several types of updates:

 Slack Connect channels are Slack channels connected to multiple workspaces.
 With Slack Connect channels, you can easily collaborate with external partners, even if they aren't members of your Slack workspace.